CaesarQu/caesarqu.github.io/_pages/about.md

 What's New?
 ======
-- [10/2024] Attend Florida Defense Science and Technology Symposium (FDSTS) @ UCF and present on 'Cybersecurity for Elderly Healthcare and Senior Communities'.
+- [10/2024] Attend Florida Defense Science and Technology Symposium (FDSTS) @ UCF and present on 'Cybersecurity for Smart IoT Home System for Elderly'.
 - [10/2024] DENDRITIC [Website](https://www.fgcu.edu/eng/dendritic-institute/) going online!
 Stay tuned for our next steps on the Education Committee!
 - [10/2024] Attend FCIE annual conference @ FGCU and present [COIL courses and AI in COIL](https://heyzine.com/flip-book/f26456f078.html#page/5).
 - [10/2024] Our paper: Federated Learning-enabled Network Incident Anomaly Detection Optimization for Drone Swarms, was accepted by ACM/ ICDCN 2025.
 Congratulations, Kevin!